giggio/dotfiles/README.md

 Installation
 ------

-* Make sure the SSH keys are correct, as some submodules ussh SSH.
+* Clone this repo to ~/.dotfiles

-* Clone this repo to ~/.dotfiles:
+If you are the repo owner make sure the SSH keys are correct, as some submodules use SSH, and clone with SSH:

 ````bash
 git clone --recurse-submodules git@github.com:giggio/dotfiles.git $HOME/.dotfiles
 ````

-If you are not the repo owner (Giggio), then you need to use https:
+If you are not the repo owner then you need to use https:

 ````bash
 git clone --recurse-submodules https://github.com/giggio/dotfiles $HOME/.dotfiles